flyingrhinonz/catstep/README.md

 At it's simplest `catstep <file>` will get you going and put you into interactive mode.
-Once in interactive mode - use the keyboard controls listed in the following section.
+Once in interactive mode - use the keyboard controls listed in the next section.

 file :
 The file you want to display.